NebojsaHorvat/PowerAuction/README.md

 - `AuctionSettlementFlow`: It is used to settle an auction once the bidding deadline has passed.
 It internally triggers two flows:

   - `AuctionDvPFlow`: This flow takes care of the dvp operation for settlement of the auction.
-It transfers the asset on auction to the highest bidder and the highest bid amount is transferred to the auctioneer.
+It transfers the powerPromise on auction to the highest bidder and the highest bid amount is transferred to the auctioneer.
 It happens as an atomic transaction.

   - `AuctionExitFlow`: Once the auction us settled, this flow is used to exit the auction state.
 This